 So when Transcom (formally Cloud 10) hired me in October 2010, the job offer couldn’t have come at a better time.
 And I had no shame in doing the happy dance when I saw the welcome email in my inbox!

 The bad news about it was the job paid $10 an hour.
 Oh, I wasn’t knocking it.
 Shewt, I was thankful I had a job.
 But that meant I would have to make our money stretch.
 And let me tell ya, stretching a $10.00 an hour paycheck to support the needs of a family of six was a challenge.

 Now don’t go thinking I’ve gone and reinvented the wheel and did something so spectacular that I lived comfortably on $10 an hour.
-No way, Jose!
+To that I say no way, Jose!

 How To Stretch Your Work-from-Home Income

-I put our monthly expenses on an excel sheet.
-I have a list of all my creditors, when the bill is due, and how much it is.
+Keep track of your monthly expenses.
+For example, mine is on an excel sheet.
+I have a list of all our creditors, when the bill is due, and how much it is.
 What I like about this is I can see whether I’m saving money from the previous month.

 Feeding a family of six especially when it includes a 6’4” 21-year-old and weighs about 300 pounds who has a hearty football player’s appetite well, the grocery bill tends to add up.